MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/displaying-an-image.md

 	![](displaying-an-image-images/asset5.png "Click the Plus button")

 2. Select **Add Image Set** and the Image Set editor will be displayed for the new image set.
 From here, drag in images for each of the different devices and and resolutions required.
-(Note: that these resolutions match up to the resolutions specified in the [Image Sizes and Filenames](~/ios/app-fundamentals/images-icons/displaying-an-image.md) document):

 	![](displaying-an-image-images/asset7.png "The image set editor")

-### Renaming an Image Set
+### Renaming an image set

 To rename an Image Set, do the following: